-Knowing which subtopics of Contracts will be tested on the MBE is also essential.
-The questions are divided into six categories, with some topics tested more heavily than others.
-For example, 50% of the questions will fall under either Formation of Contracts, or Performance, Breach, and Discharge, with each having 6-7 questions.
-The remaining 50% of the questions will deal with the other four categories: Defenses to Enforceability, Contract Content and Meaning, Remedies, and Third-party rights, each with only 3-4 questions.
-(See the chart below, which can be used as an MBE contracts outline.)
+Questions are divided into 6 categories, with some topics tested more heavily than others.3 For example, 50% of the questions will fall under either Formation of Contracts or Performance, Breach, and Discharge, with each having 6-7 questions.
+The remaining 50% of the questions will deal with the other 4 categories: Defenses to Enforceability, Contract Content and Meaning, Remedies, and Third-Party Rights, each with 3-4 questions.

 Contracts Topics | % Tested | Questions |